RBrearton/py-htmx/pages/b2_ps3.md

 $$
 </blockquote>

-This one is a bit more tricKy, but we've built up the tools we need to tacKle it.
+This one is a bit more tricky, but we've built up the tools we need to tackle it.

 !START_ADMONITION info Show working